Manchester Film Festival is proud to be a BIFA qualifying festival.

 3. Premiere Status

-- Manchester Film Festival requires at least a Greater Manchester premiere for all films and they may not have been screened publicly online.
-All films may have screened at other festivals but just not have screened in the Greater Manchester Region.
+- Manchester Film Festival requires at least a Greater Manchester premiere for all films.
+All films may have screened at other festivals but just not have screened at a festival in the Greater Manchester Region.

 - There is no Premiere policy for music videos, they may have screened at other Festivals and/or online.